- 100% pure natural Ingredients

-Though Iron Man may have superhero skills, Robert Downey Jr. is, after all, just a man—and if he can style the epic beard himself, so can you and I.
+Though Iron Man may have superhero skills, Robert Downey Jr. is, after all, just a man—and if he can style the epic beard himself, so can you.

-To help you achieve this heroic look, we have compiled this guide to the Tony Stark beard, with everything you need to know from how to style this look,to a list of the tools that you will need, and even a step by step guide.
+To help you achieve this heroic look, we have compiled this guide to the Tony Stark beard, with everything you need to know from how to style this look, to a list of the tools you will need, and even a step-by-step guide.

 This style is mostly characterized by an anchor beard and a thin mustache that is barely disconnected from the flanks of the goatee.
 You will want to keep your beard rather short, to make it look most like Tony Stark’s.